 For many, the word hospice brings up negative thoughts of very sick people spending their last days and weeks in a depressing hospice facility.
-However, that is outdated thinking that should not stop you from considering hospice services.
-Rather, hospice is designed to provide comfort care that can make the end of life easier to bear and more comfortable.
+However, hospice is designed to provide comfort care that can make the end of life easier to bear and more comfortable.
 But, and this is a big but, more than 2/3 of hospices are now owned and run by for-profit companies that care more about money than the patients they care for.

 What is hospice care?